 What is in this leaflet

-This leaflet answers some common questions about DBL™ Carboplatin Injection.
+This leaflet answers some common questions about DBL Carboplatin Injection.
 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you being given carboplatin against the benefits they expect it will have for you.
+Your doctor has weighed the risks of you taking carboplatin against the benefits they expect it will have for you.

 This medicine is used to treat: